EN-IH-WDPT-JUN21/Ben_The_Warrior-Flying_Lizards_and_Lying_Wizards-homework-1/README.md

 - If the player wants to select Option 1, he must input: **1**.
 - If the player wants to select Option 2, he must input: **2**.
 - If the player wants to go back, he must input: **b**.
+- If the user is prompted to confirm a selected option they may input **y/n** or **yes/no**.

+## Overview of Features
+- 2 Different game Modes
+- 3 Different battle Modes
+- 5 Character Classes
+- 3 Ways to create a Character
+- Over 2500 random Character names!
+- 2 Battle log Modes
+- 3 Battle speeds
+- Importing and exporting of entire parties to csv file format
+- Adjustable Party size
+- Graveyard and Game Banner with ASCII Art
+- Stylised Menus

 ## Settings
 ### Game mode